Avalanche Transceiver Interference Advice

 Despite this, about 2-3 times a year I come across a transceiver that’s exhibiting either reduced search or send range, or I hear unusual amounts of background noise/ghost signals etc when using analogue mode for the range tests.
 To date, on every single occasion this has happened, the problem has been tracked down to a mobile phone still being switched on in someones pocket, or another electronic device close to the transceiver.

-Clearly, most people want to take photos/video of their trip – so I ask folk to switch phones off between shots, just like I do with my camera.
+Clearly, most people want to take photos/video of their trip, so I ask folk to switch phones off between shots just like I do with my camera – or if they want to keep it switched on and ready for photos, then I require them to place it in a good quality Faraday phone bag, so that it cannot cause electronic interference.
 I also take a lot of photos and video myself, with a good dedicated camera – so that everyone comes away with plenty of good photos of the trip.

 Reminders after lunch/photo sessions complete the daily routine.